kevinMungra11/TCP-server-in-nodejs/readme.md

+# TCP Server in Node.js

+This repository contains a basic implementation of a TCP server in Node.js, using raw TCP sockets without any HTTP-specific protocols or libraries.
+The server accepts client connections on a specified IP and port, receives data from clients, and responds based on specified conditions.

 ## How the Server Works

 1. **Server Binding**: The server binds to a specific IP and port, enabling it to listen for incoming connections.